esacaceres/uber-jar/README.md

 > Workshop 1 @ CamundaCon 2019

-In this Work~~ship~~shop you learn how to use Spring Boot to create a self-contained Camunda BPM Workflow application.
+In this Workshop you learn how to use Spring Boot to create a self-contained Camunda BPM Workflow application.

 In a nutshell, you are guided through the following topics:
 * Creating a New Project